 Love is a societal tool

 As society has industrialised, individuals have become increasingly alienated from their lives and communities.
 Urban areas promote individuality rather than collectivism, leading to a pandemic of loneliness.
 In cities with large populations, people are surrounded by other people on a regular basis, yet it is not enough to be physically close to others.
 We have to create meaningful contact with strangers, which is more difficult in large cities because they lack a sense of community.
 A coping mechanism is defined as "an adaptation to environmental stress that is based on conscious or unconscious choice and that enhances control over behaviour or gives psychological comfort."
-Industrialisation and urbanisation pushes people to seek out love as a coping mechanism to fill the void of loneliness.
+Industrialisation and urbanisation push people to seek out love as a coping mechanism to fill the void of loneliness.
 The romantic partner acts as a symbolic coping mechanism, a refuge from the daily slog of life as a worker in an industrialised society.
 Romantic love has risen as "a direct response to the rise of capitalism, and serv[ing] as a counterweight to the atomism that resulted from the breakup of traditional communal forms of social life."
 People look for love for the companionship rather than for the passionate romance.

 [P1] The industrialisation of society cause individuals to be alienated from their communities.
 [P2] Individuals have found refuge from this condition in romantic love.